akarui2004/go-for-it/README.md

 - Task will have: uuid, priority_id, project_id, title, description, status, start_time, end_time, created_at, updated_at, deleted_at

     - Status will be open, in-progress, completed and archived
+        - Backlog: task stay back and will be
         - Open: new task
         - In-progress: working task
         - Completed: complete task
         - Archived: archive task.
 We will have a link or a button that direct to archived list view and can recover a archived task

-    - Start Time: can null.
-This is the start time of the task.
+- Estimate time: estimate the time to complete the task, store in database as minute --> will convert to `x day y hour z minute v seconds`
-        - 10 mins notification before start task: "The task will start at hh:mm."
+- Start date: the date where the task will be start

-    - End Time: can null.
-This is the end time of the task.
-        - 10 mins notification before end task: "The task will end at hh:mm."
+- End date: the date where the task will be end
-        - 1 mins or 30 second notification after end task: "The task has been ended."

-- Priority: low, normal, high, highest.
-This will map to priority table
+- Due date: the real date that the task will be completed and deliver to client

+- Priority will have the level from 0 to 5
+  - 0
+  - 1
+  - 2
+  - 3
+  - 4
+  - 5

 ### Tag
 - CRUD a tag
 - Tag belongs to user
 - Tag will have: uuid, user_id, title, color, created_at, updated_at, deleted_at
 - Tag belong to many tasks => we will have a taggable

-### Project Has Tag
-- Project can have many tags
-- ProjectHasTag will have: uuid, project_id, tag_id

 ### Task Has Tag
 - Task can have many tags